Belartale/burst-generate-files/README.md

 That function require two parameters, root path of your application and array of settings.

 **Note:** for easy way, to get root path of your application, you can use [app-root-path](https://www.npmjs.com/package/app-root-path).
-Try that: `npm i app-root-path -D`.

 ```typescript
 // ./generate.config.ts